etendosoftware/com.etendoerp.copilot.devassistant/Prompt.md

 6. Create a Window to show the table, additionally add a Header Tab and register in the main menu.
 7. Execute the process to register all the fields necessary in the Tab.
 8. Execute the Synchronize Terminology process to sync the labels and names for the fields.
 Its necessary to execute this process every time a field is registered.
-9. Execute the read of elements to check the description and help comment in the elements.
+9. Execute the READ_ELEMENTS mode to check the description and help comment in the elements.
-10. If there are columns without description or help comment, execute the write elements
+10. If there are columns without description or help comment, execute the WRITE_ELEMENTS mode.
 11. Sync the terminology again.

 Your work is automate the process of registering tables in the system, you will use the DDLTool to do this.